bluemodel/BlueM.Wave/docs/articles/intro.md

 1. Add `https://api.nuget.org/v3/index.json` to package sources
 1. Clone BlueM.Wave source code from https://github.com/bluemodel/BlueM.Wave
 1. Clone BlueM.Datasets from https://github.com/bluemodel/BlueM.Datasets
-1. To use TeeChart Pro trial version, create an empty file `BlueM.Wave\source\My Project\TeeChart.licenses` or remove the corresponding entry from the project in Visual Studio
+1. Copy a valid TeeChart Pro license file to `BlueM.Wave\source\My Project\TeeChart.licenses` (see below for instructions on using the evaluation version of TeeChart for testing purposes)
 1. Open `Wave.sln` in Visual Studio
 1. Run Tests (*Test -> Run all Tests*)
 1. Run Project (*Debug -> Start Debugging*)

 ## TeeChart license
 BlueM.Wave uses [TeeChart .NET](https://www.steema.com/product/net) for all charts.
-To compile a fully functional version of BlueM.Wave, you need a TeeChart .NET Pro license.
+To compile a fully functional version of BlueM.Wave, you need a valid TeeChart .NET Pro license file located at `BlueM.Wave\source\My Project\TeeChart.licenses`.

-For testing purposes, you can use the evaluation version of TeeChart by creating an empty file `BlueM.Wave\source\My Project\TeeChart.licenses` or removing the corresponding entry from the project in Visual Studio.
+For testing purposes, you can use the evaluation version of TeeChart by creating an empty text file at `BlueM.Wave\source\My Project\TeeChart.licenses` or by excluding the corresponding entry `My Project\TeeChart.licenses` from the Wave project in Visual Studio.
 This will allow you to compile, but any charts will be displayed with a watermark.

 ## Testing
 The repository contains an assembly `Wave.Tests` for unit testing.
 Tests can be run from within Visual Studio.
 To add new tests, follow the pattern of the existing ones and/or refer to the [MSTest framework docs](https://docs.microsoft.com/en-us/visualstudio/test/using-microsoft-visualstudio-testtools-unittesting-members-in-unit-tests?view=vs-2022).